2018 – 2026

 Post-founding leadership departures: Mira Murati (CTO; left Sep 2024 → Thinking Machines Lab).
 Jan Leike (Superalignment co-lead; left May 2024 → Anthropic).
 Bob McGrew (Chief Research Officer; left Sep 2024).
 Barret Zoph (VP Research; left Sep 2024).

-Current leadership (verify at refresh): Sam Altman (CEO), Greg Brockman (President, returned from sabbatical Aug 2024), Brad Lightcap (COO), Sarah Friar (CFO), Kevin Weil (CPO), Mark Chen (Chief Research Officer), Bret Taylor (board chair, since Nov 21, 2023).
+Current leadership (verify at refresh): Sam Altman (CEO), Greg Brockman (President, returned from sabbatical Aug 2024), Sarah Friar (CFO), Mark Chen (Chief Research Officer / SVP Research), Bret Taylor (board chair, since Nov 21, 2023).
+Kevin Weil (CPO) departed April 2026.

 The competitive landscape